TRaSH-Guides/Guides/docs/Radarr/V3/How-to-importexport-Custom-Formats-and-truly-make-use-of-it.md

 ## How to import a JSON Custom Format

-In this example i will use the [BR-DISK](Collection-of-Custom-Formats-for-RadarrV3.md#br-disk){:target="_blank"} Custom Format the one most people don't want to download anyway and if you do then you probably don't use Radarr, Plex being both don't support it.
+In this example i will use the [BR-DISK](Collection-of-Custom-Formats-for-RadarrV3.md#br-disk){:target="_blank" rel="noopener noreferrer"} Custom Format the one most people don't want to download anyway and if you do then you probably don't use Radarr, Plex being both don't support it.

 `Settings` => `Custom Formats`